Davokin/ArchInstall/README.md

 ```

 ### System Description
 This is completely automated arch install.
 It includes prompts to select your desired desktop environment, window manager, AUR helper, and whether to do a full or minimal install.
 The KDE and i3 desktop environments on arch include all the packages I use daily, plus some customizations.
-For the i3 desktop environment, the folders from ArchInstall/configs/ still need to be copied to the appropriate locations afterwards.
+If you want to use my configuration for the i3 desktop environment, you have to copy the folders from ArchInstall/configs/ to the appropriate paths.
 For example;

 #1: Run `sudo cp -r ArchInstall/configs/.config/* $HOME/.config/`

 #2: Run `sudo cp -r ArchInstall/tree/main/configs/usr/share/* /usr/share/`

 #3: Run `sudo cp -r ArchInstall/configs/etc/* /etc/`

 ## Troubleshooting